ava-labs/avalanche-docs/docs/overview/getting-started/intro.md

 - Avalanche VM: Defines the Exchange Chain (X-Chain); supports operations on Avalanche Native Assets.

-Validator operators are able to install additional VMs on their node to validate their corresponding blockchains.
+Validators are able to install additional VMs on their node to validate additional blockchains.

 To learn more about VMs, click [here](/docs/subnets/introduction-to-vm.md).